Baton Rouge Fire Department responds to two vacant house fires, one of the homes left abandoned after previous fire

 Investigators at the scene determined that the fire had been intentionally set, the department said in a press release.

 According to the fire department, this isn't the first time the home has caught on fire.
-The house had previously burned years ago, leaving it abandoned.
+The house had previously burned in July 2023.

 The second fire on Mason Avenue took place around 7 a.m.
 Firefighters arrived to find the wall between the kitchen and the living room of the home burning.